avcs06/react-form/README.md

 # react-form
 A context & hook based react form.
-Supports Dirty-check, Validation, Reset and Save functionalities of form
+Supports dirty-check, validation, reset and save functionalities of form

+## Features
+- Dirty checks for both individual fields and whole form
+- Marks current values as pristine on successful submit
+- Reset the complete form to last known pristine values with a single method
+- Live validation at both individual field level and whole form level
+- Does not check for required field errors until first submit
+- Live validation for required fields after first submit
+- Support for changing the initial form data when needed
+- Pure API, can be integrated with all available UI libraries manually

 ## Installation
 ```bash